Taxadiene synthase

 This enzyme belongs to the family of lyases, specifically those carbon-oxygen lyases acting on phosphates.
 The systematic name of this enzyme class is geranylgeranyl-diphosphate diphosphate-lyase (cyclizing, taxa-4,11-diene-forming).
 Other names in common use include geranylgeranyl-diphosphate diphosphate-lyase (cyclizing, and taxadiene-forming).
 This enzyme participates in diterpenoid biosynthesis.
+The crystal structure of the enyme was the first of a diterpene cyclase and was reported by the research group of David W. Christianson at the University of Pennsylvania.